-Ingrown nails, the most common nail impairment, are nails whose corners or sides dig painfully into the soft tissue of nail grooves, often leading to irritation, redness, and swelling.
+Ingrown nails are the most common nail impairment.
 Usually, toenails grow straight out.
-Sometimes, however, one or both corners or sides curve and grow into the flesh.
+Sometimes, however, one or both corners or sides curve and grow into the soft tissue of the flesh.
+This leads to irritation, redness, and swelling.
 The big toe is the most common location for this condition, but other toes can also become affected.

-A podiatrist will remove the ingrown portion of the nail and may prescribe a topical or oral medication to treat the infection.
+Dr. Dennis will remove the ingrown portion of the nail and may prescribe a topical or oral medication to treat the infection.
 If ingrown nails are a chronic problem, your podiatrist can perform a procedure to permanently prevent ingrown nails.
-The corner of the nail that ingrows, along with the matrix or root of that piece of nail, are removed by use of a chemical, a laser, or other methods.
+The corner of the nail that is ingrown, along with the matrix or root of that piece of nail are removed.